furkan-selcuk/furkan-selcuk/README.md

 - Daily positive affirmations and reminders via **React Native**
 - Integrated **Firebase** for real-time data & notifications

+### ♻️ Waste – UI/UX Redesign with React
+- Redesigned and developed a web UI using React, focused on creating a modern, user-friendly, and responsive interface
+- Implemented one Figma design, but included others as alternatives for review

 ### 💼 Personal Portfolio Website
 - A showcase of my skills and projects using **React**
 - Implemented **React Router** and responsive design

 ---